Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Introduction

 \section{Introduction}

 The cosmic-ray energy spectrum and composition is by now well-studied from GeV up to ZeV energies.
 The origin of these highly energetic, charged particles is still largely unknown.
 Particularly unresolved is the question of the energy range between $10^{15}\,\mathrm{eV}$ and $3 \times 10^{18}\,\mathrm{eV}$.
 This energy range is defined by two kinks in the spectrum, the "knee" and the "ankle".
 Up to $\sim 10^{15}\,\mathrm{eV}$ it is believed that CRs are accelerated in the Galaxy, most likely at Supernova Remnants (SNRs) (see e.g.\ \citep{BeckerTjusMerten2020}).
 Above the ankle ($\sim 10^{18}\,\mathrm{eV}$) \citep{BeckerTjusMerten2020} CRs have gyroradii larger than the Galaxy and are clearly of extra-galactic origin.
-The breaks in the spectrum may indicate changes in the contributions to the spectrum and a transition from Galactic to extra-galactic origin of CRs.
+The breaks in the spectrum may indicate changes in the contributions to the spectrum: The spectral softening at the knee could be due to the maximal energy reached by Galactic sources.
+It could also result from a change in the energy-dependence of the residence time of CRs.
 The break at $\approx 200-300\,\mathrm{GV}$ especially at lower energies (\cite{BeckerTjusMerten2020} and references therein) are also attributed to a change in the transport properties.

 In general, the observed power-law spectrum indicates that CRs are accelerated by stochastic processes.
 There are two possible scenarios of how to accelerate particles stochastically, both developed early-on by Fermi.
-Fermi Second Order Acceleration \citep{FermiII} was suggested first as acceleration on moving magnetized clouds in the Galaxy.
-Fermi First Order Acceleration \citep{AxfordEA82, Bell78I, Bell78II} is more efficient: CRs are scattered on both sides of a shock and may cross the shock front repeatedly.
+Fermi Second-order Acceleration \citep{FermiII} was suggested first as acceleration on moving magnetized clouds in the Galaxy.
+Fermi First-order Acceleration \citep{AxfordEA77, Krymskii77, Bell78I, Bell78II, BlandfordOstriker78} is more efficient: CRs are scattered on both sides of a shock and may cross the shock front repeatedly.
 Each time they cross the shock, they are accelerated depending on their energy, $\Delta E \propto E$.
 The energy gain can be derived by Lorentz boosts between the upstream and downstream reference frames.
-The slope of the stationary shock spectrum is purely dependent on the shock's compression ratio.
+For non-relativistic, stationary shocks and neglecting non-linear interaction between the CRs and the background plasma the slope of the stationary shock spectrum is purely dependent on the shock's compression ratio.
+Even for non-linear diffusion coefficients the spectral form is unchanged \citep{WalterEA2022}.